paperclip-ui/legacy-paperclip/README.md

 </Message>, document.body);
 ```

-## Why?
+### Why?

 Paperclip was created to be a generic approach to building durable HTML & CSS.
 That means:

-- No global CSS.
-With Paperclip, CSS is scoped to the document it's defined in, so you don't have to worry about
+- **No global CSS**.
+With Paperclip, CSS is scoped to the document it's defined in, so you don't have to worry about styles leaking out.
-- Confidently make HTML & CSS changes.
+- **Confidently make HTML & CSS changes**.
+Paperclip comes with visual regression tooling that allows you to easily track _all_ visual changes in Paperclip files, so you can feel comfortable making big change without breaking production.

-With Paperclip, there's **no global CSS**, so you don't have to worry about leaky styles, or need to use patterns to safe-guard your
+- **Long shelf life for UIs**.